JaccoGritter/ToegangsTicket/README.md

 The layout is designed for a touch screen.
 The museum employee will work from left to right.
 - First choose an age category (other columns will be greyed out)
-- second choose the right price (invalid options will be grayed out)
+- second choose the right price (invalid options will be greyed out)
 - third choose a number of tickets.
 I have a max of 5 (sketch has 10).

 The total price should be updated in the right column.

-The use can then add the tickets to the basket or checkout
+The user can then add the tickets to the basket or checkout

+Grid is now clickable

+Removed basket - a bit too much for this assignment

 To do:
-* Build a grid with 4 columns as in the sketch.
-Basic styling only for testing purposes / Done.
-* Add CSS styling
+* Add more CSS styling
 * Add JavaScript for the calculations and responsive styling